jkist/data-loading/README.md

 | loading_saving_parquet_dir.Rmd | Use this example to increase your load time. |
  get_newest_sav_from_dir.Rmd | An example on how to get the latest sav file form a directory. |

+## Reading dirty csv files
+Some R packages can not handle a csv file with extra quotes and will return only part of the file.
+See 20240506_reading_dirty_csv

 ## Folder Structure

 ```bash